-The MLA Handbook, 8th Edition was published in April 2016 and adopted by IRSC Libraries in August 2016.
-Many databases and citation generators have updated to the 8th edition.
+The MLA Handbook Eighth Edition was published in April 2016 and adopted by IRSC Libraries in August 2016.
+In 2021, the Modern Language Association released the MLA Handbook Ninth Edition.
+There are no major changes in this edition.
+However, changes, updates, and clarifications found in the Ninth Edition are reflected in this guide.
+Many databases and citation generators have been updated to the Eighth Edition.
 Please check with your instructor about which version of MLA to use in your assignments.

 The core elements of any entry in the Works Cited list are shown in the chart below.
 The core elements are in the order in which they should appear, followed by the appropriate punctuation mark.
 If an element cannot be found or does not apply to the source being cited, omit that element from the entry.
 End the entry with a period.